jonathanmaron/increment-version/README.md

 ### Increment the patch number of the `.version` file

     increment-version.sh /var/www/www.example.com --patch

 ### Increment the major, minor and patch numbers of the `.version` file

     increment-version.sh /var/www/www.example.com --major --minor --patch

 ## How to use in your project

 - In the build script that compiles SASS to CSS
 - In the build script that compiles CoffeeScript to Javascript
 - In the build script that optimizes image files

 In each of the above cases, it makes sense to increment the `.version` file to force the web browser to download a new version of the resource that has just been created.

 ## Installation

 Installation is via composer:

     cd ~/install-path

     composer create-project jonathanmaron/increment-version

 It is recommended to include `~/bin` in your `PATH` variable:

     PATH=$PATH:~/install-path/increment-version/bin

     export PATH

 so that `increment-version.sh` is available to the logged in user globally.

+## Aliasing the URI

+Ín the root public directory of your web project, you should create a directory in which you will store all the resources with a long expires header.

+For example, `application-0.0.0`.

+Using Apache's mod_alias, you can then create the following rule:

+    AliasMatch "^/application-(\d{1,10}).(\d{1,10}).(\d{1,10})/(.*)$" "/var/www/www.example.com/public/application-0.0.0/$4"

+which essentially removes the version number from the URI.
+For example:

+    /application-1.2.3/img/logo.jpg

+is mapped to:

+    /application-0.0.0/img/logo.jpg

+This is the actual storage location of the file on the file system.

+Major, minor and patch numbers of up to 10 digits are supported in the above example.

+## Adding the version to the URI

+The easiest way to add the version number to the URI of a resources is to write a helper function and wrap all embedded URIs with this function.

+The helper function reads the `.version` in the root directory and adds it to the URI.

+And alternative method is two write a function which has access to the entire HTML of the page (Zend Framework Finish Events, for example).
+The function should simply search for `application-0.0.0` replacing it with the version number stored in .version.

+And thus the circle is closed.

+You simply have to remember to update the .version whenever anything is overwritten and you can then be 100% certain that the web browser will always retrieve the most current version of the resource references in the pages' HTML.